 Get the recipe for these sweet potato jack o’lanterns.

 There are some amazing mixes out there that are free from preservatives and make home baking so easy!
-Simple Mills makes a great gluten-free cupcake mix, and Bob’s Red Mill has an awesome gluten-free muffin mix!
+Simple Mills makes a great gluten-free cupcake mix, and King Arthur makes a perfect gluten-free sugar cookie mix.

 Where can you buy vegan candy corn?

 As far as I know, there are not any readily available vegan candy corn brands on the market.
-If you are vegetarian and not vegan, you can buy this clean brand of candy corn from YumEarth (contains eggs).
+If you are gluten-free, you can buy this brand of kosher and gluten-free candy corn (contains egg and honey).

 What should I not include on my Halloween snack tray?